-The Defense Systems Information Analysis Center (DSIAC) is a component of the U.S. Department of Defense’s Information Analysis Center (IAC) enterprise, serving the defense enterprise of DoD and federal government users and their supporting academia and industry partner.
+The Defense Systems Information Analysis Center (DSIAC) is a component of the U.S. Department of Defense’s (DoD's) Information Analysis Center (IAC) enterprise, serving the defense enterprise of DoD and federal government users and their supporting academia and industry partners.

 DSIAC provides information research and analysis to stimulate innovation, foster collaboration, and eliminate redundancy.

 DSIAC generates, collects, analyzes, synthesizes, and disseminates scientific and technical information (STI).